betamaxteam/betamax/readme.md

+# NOTE - This is a Banno-specific fork of Betamax.
+See additional Banno-specific notes at the end of this document.

 # &beta;etamax [![Build Status](https://secure.travis-ci.org/robfletcher/betamax.png?branch=master)](http://travis-ci.org/robfletcher/betamax)

 Betamax is a tool for mocking external HTTP resources such as web services and REST APIs in your tests.
 The project was inspired by the [VCR][vcr] library for Ruby.